Date and Honey PancakesJump to Recipe

 Just stir together the dry ingredients in a bowl and whisk the wet ingredients in a separate bowl.

 Then stir them together!

-The batter is simple and a good example of why I never use pre-made pancake mixes.
+The batter is simple and a good example of why I rarely use pre-made pancake mixes.

 The orange zest in this recipe is optional, but it adds a really nice citrus kick.